wa1ki0g/wa1ki0g/README.md

 ## 👨‍💻 About Me:
-- 🎸 Passionate about: Playing electric guitar
+- 🎸 Playing electric guitar
-- 🏞️ Favorite activity: Long-distance hiking with a fully loaded backpack
+- 🏞️ Long-distance hiking with a fully loaded backpack
-- 🕵️ I enjoy: Participating in CTF challenges and vulnerability research
+- 🕵️ vulnerability research

 ---